|

 Set subheading-text as a subsection heading indented

-between a section heading and an ordinary paragraph (P).
+between a section heading and an ordinary paragraph (.P).

 .EX

 .EE Begin and end example.
-After EX, filling is disabled (and,
+After .EX, filling is disabled and

-Calling EE enables filling (and restores the previous
+.EE enables filling and restores the previous font.

 .RS [inset-amount]

-level prior to any RS call is 1.
+level used by .RE.
+The level prior to any .RS calls is 1.

-.RE [inset-level]
+.RE [level]

 Paragraphing macros

-paragraph (IP) macro is useful to continue the indented content of
+indentation.
+The indented paragraph (.IP) macro is useful to

-a narrative started with TP, or to present an itemized or ordered
+to present an itemized or ordered list.
+All of these macros break

-configured by the deprecated PD macro); see subsection “Horizontal
+the deprecated .PD macro; see subsection “Horizontal and vertical

 .P